When Breteni Morgan-Berg’s daughter Kamiyah Morgan was 8 months old, she had a habit of crawling fast, then freezing and tipping forward.

 It wasn’t just the usual falling of a baby learning to walk.
 Breteni watched the stiffening-fainting-falling spells happen for a few seconds to a few minutes at a time, hundreds of times a day.

 First Kamiyah got ear tubes.
 Then glasses.
 Then she saw specialists for seizures and degenerative diseases and narcolepsy.
 All tests came back negative.

-The medical mystery that unfolded during the first several years of Kamiyah’s life became part of the new Netflix documentary series “Diagnosis.”
+The medical mystery that unfolded during the first several years of Kamiyah’s life became part of the first season of the Netflix documentary series “Diagnosis.”
 Breteni shared their story on CoRDS Cast, Sanford Research’s rare disease podcast, with host Ben Forred, director of clinical research for genetics and genomics at Sanford Research.

 A trip across the country

 Breteni thought she had exhausted all of her options when her doctor suggested applying for treatment at the National Institutes of Health.
 She gathered all of Kamiyah’s medical records in one place and got them shipped from her home in Vermillion, South Dakota, to NIH in Bethesda, Maryland.
 Then she waited.

 Looking for more stories like this?
 Subscribe to our newsletter

 It took two years for Kamiyah to be admitted.
 She underwent 10 days of tests.
 Still nothing conclusive.

 Then a friend in the Undiagnosed Diseases Network mentioned that Netflix was casting for a new show.
 She said they were looking for people from a small place with a weird syndrome.